-- 1. In addition, those faculty members who receive all or part of their salaries directly from agencies outside the University will be granted sabbatical privilege with salary guaranteed only to the extent of UNM funding of the previous year, or 2/3 of that amount as appropriate; full funding is possible only when funds are available within the UNM budget. - 2.
+- 4. If a faculty member on sabbatical finds it necessary to alter substantially the work plan or objectives of the sabbatical project, the faculty member must inform the department chair and dean in writing as soon as possible of the reasons for the proposed change and secure their written approval for the revised plan. - 5.
+See Policy C280 "Leave Without Pay" for combination of sabbatical and leave without pay. - 6.
+Those faculty members who receive part of their salaries directly from agencies outside of UNM will be granted sabbatical with renumeration as determined by their UNM base salary. - 7.
 When a faculty member is employed on a continuing basis on a 12-month contract, sabbatical leave options can be translated from "semester" to "6-month period" and from "academic year" to "12-month period."
-Faculty members on 12-month contracts may not accrue annual leave while on sabbatical leave.
+Faculty members on 12-month contracts accrue annual leave on a pro-rated basis while on sabbatical leave.